RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ## Building the timeline

-To reach the final timeline version, three main steps in adding the data were followed in a gradual manner:
+To reach the final timeline version, three main steps in adding the data were gradually followed:

 ### 1. Collecting the news